micado-scale/docs/user_documentation/rst/deployment.rst

 Ansible
 -------

-Note: Ansible in the Ubuntu APT repository is outdated and insufficient (at the time of writing this document)
+Note: At the time of writing, Ansible in the APT repository is either outdated (Ubuntu 18.04) or buggy (Ubuntu 20.04).

-To install Ansible on Ubuntu, use these commands:
+To install Ansible on Ubuntu, we we prefer using the ``pip`` installation method to ensure the latest release:

 ::

    sudo apt-get update
-   sudo apt-get install software-properties-common sudo apt-add-repository ppa:ansible/ansible sudo apt-get update sudo apt-get install ansible
+   sudo apt-get install python3-pip sudo pip3 install ansible

-To install Ansible on other operation systems follow the `official installation guide <https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html>`__.
+To install Ansible without `pip`, follow the `official installation guide <https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html>`__.

 curl
 ----